Image: MEDIAMAD / Shutterstock.com, CC7 / Shutterstock.com

 It’s hard to ignore the growing divide in our world.
 While billionaires’ fortunes soar to stratospheric levels, millions struggle, unable to afford basics like food, healthcare, or housing.
 We’re often told billionaires are “self-made” and anyone can succeed with hard work.
 But this story doesn’t reflect the reality.

-The system is rigged to ensure the super-rich keep getting richer, while the poorest get left behind.
+The system is rigged to ensure the super-rich keep getting richer, while those living in poverty bear the cost.
 It funnels wealth to the top, leaving the rest of us to foot the bill.

 Here’s why the super-rich MUST pay their fair share of taxes.